stone-payments/stoneco-guidelines/backend/ruby/README.md

 [RuboCop](https://github.com/bbatsov/rubocop) is a Ruby code style checker based on the original style guide.
 RuboCop already covers a significant portion of the Guide.

-We have a template the RuboCop configuration used to check the rubocop source code for your projects based on this style guide.
-You can find the Rubocop Configuration file [here]((templates/.rubocop.yml)) to use.

 ## 15. Testing

 _NOTE:_ This chapter covers exclusively Ruby ways of testing.
 There's a broad greater set of best practises on the particular [Testing & QA](../../qa_testing) section of the guide.